 For people with obstructive sleep apnea who cannot tolerate CPAP, Inspire (upper airway stimulation therapy) may offer an innovative alternative.
 It is a surgically-implanted system that monitors your unique breathing patterns and provides just enough stimulation to contract the throat muscles to keep your airway open.

-Sleep surgeons at Rush have the expertise to pinpoint the cause of your obstructive sleep apnea and determine the right treatment for you, whether it's CPAP, Inspire or another procedure.
+Sleep surgeons at Rush have the expertise to pinpoint the cause of your obstructive sleep apnea and determine the optimal treatment for you, whether it's CPAP, Inspire or another procedure.
 If you or a loved one has been diagnosed with obstructive sleep apnea, we encourage you to schedule a consultation with our team.
 We also welcome patients seeking second opinions and encourage you to get a second opinion before you begin any type of treatment.

 How does upper airway stimulation work?